sqlitebrowser/sqlitebrowser/README.md

     $ git clone https://github.com/sqlitebrowser/sqlitebrowser.git

-**Note** - Don't clone the repo to a directory with a quote character (') in it's name (eg ~/tmp/foo').
-There's an open bug for that which [breaks the build](https://github.com/sqlitebrowser/sqlitebrowser/issues/10).
+**Note** - Don't clone the repo to a directory with a quote character (') in it's name (eg ~/tmp/foo'), as compiling will error out.

 And compiling it: